bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Object-Oriented-Programming-in-JavaScript.md

 ### Defining Sharable Methods

--   <span id="0f4e">_Avoid the temptation to store an object method inside a constructor function, it is inefficient with computer memory usage b/c each object instance would have it's own method definition._</span>
+-   <span id="0f4e">*Avoid the temptation to store an object method inside a constructor function, it is inefficient with computer memory usage b/c each object instance would have it’s own method definition.*</span>
--   <span id="a9e8">`Prototype` : An object that is delegated to when a reference to an object property or method can't be resolved.</span>
+-   <span id="a9e8">`Prototype` : An object that is delegated to when a reference to an object property or method can’t be resolved.</span>
 -   <span id="ddc6">Every instance created by a constructor function shares the same prototype.</span>
 -   <span id="ddba">`Object.setPrototypeOf()` and `Object.getPrototypeOf()` are just used to set a prototype of one object to another object; and also the verify a prototype.</span>
--   <span id="144c">`proto` : aka "dunder proto" is a property used to gain easy access to an object's prototype - it is widely supported by browsers but is considered deprecated.</span>
+-   <span id="144c">`proto` : aka “dunder proto” is a property used to gain easy access to an object’s prototype - it is widely supported by browsers but is considered deprecated.</span>

 <!-- -->